St. Joseph Cathedral (Columbus, Ohio): History

+St. Joseph Parish

-St. Joseph Parish, named after Saint Joseph, Jesus' legal father, was founded by members of St. Patrick’s Parish in Columbus in 1866 to alleviate overcrowding.
-Its pastor, the Rev. Edward M. Fitzgerald, began to plan for the church, raised money, formed a building committee and secured property on Broad Street and Fifth for $13,500.
+St. Joseph Parish, named after Saint Joseph, was founded by members of the nearby parishes of St. Patrick and Holy Cross in 1866 to alleviate overcrowding in both congregations.
+Its pastor, the Rev. Edward M. Fitzgerald, began to plan for the church, raised money, formed a building committee and secured property at the corner of Broad and Fifth streets for $13,500.
 The committee chose name St. Joseph for the new church, and selected Michael Harding as architect.
 Contractor John McCabe began construction June 6, 1866 with John Stoddard engaged as mason.
-Auxiliary Bishop Sylvester H. Rosecrans of Cincinnati laid the cornerstone November 11, 1866.
+Auxiliary Bishop Sylvester H. Rosecrans of Cincinnati laid the cornerstone of what was then a brick structure on November 11, 1866.